therrshan/image-captioning/Transformers/Readme.md

 Contributions to this project are welcome.
 Please feel free to fork the repository, make your changes, and create a pull request.

+## Acknowledgments

+This project was inspired by the Keras Image Captioning Tutorial.
+The insights gained from this tutorial were invaluable in developing our transformer-based model.